artefactual/archivematica-docs/admin-manual/installation/installation.rst

 2. Update your system

-Update to the most recent 14.04 release.
+Update to the most recent  release (14.04.5, or 16.04.2.
 This step will also fetch a list of the software from the package repositories you just added to your system.

 .. code:: bash